 A great friend of mine told me once that I was born an artist.
 And I feel that somehow we all are.
 Co-creators of our lives, discovering the plot of who we are.
 Artists in every corner, wherever life happens and whatever our occupation is.
 Being able to inspire and share ourselves with the universe, just as we are inspired by other beings from that essential, authentic, human space.
 Since is not only in the encounter with oneself that alchemy happens but also in the encounter with others.
-And in this co-creation, my home bodily self is all that I have from my birth until the last day that I breathe ... so how am I going to inhabit it?
+And in this co-creation, your bodily self is all that you have from birth until the last breathe you take ... so how are you going to inhabit it?

-Receiving this call I ended opening my own space 'Surya Espacio' in 2010.
-It was a stage of much growth and many challenges.
-I had the joy of sharing and working with a team of people who taught me a lot about myself as a guide and that without them the evolution of Surya would have been impossible.
+I ended up opening my Yoga Studio 'Surya Espacio' in 2010.
+It was a stage of much growth and joy, as I shared and worked with a team of people who taught me a lot about myself as a leader and that which without them the evolution of Surya would have been impossible.
 I thank you infinitely!

-After almost nine years of managing my own Yoga Studio back in Argentina, offering an International Teacher Training Course as well as Workshops and Retreats all over Argentina, Uruguay and Brasil, life invited me into one of the most challenging journeys that I went through... moving abroad.
-All of my life I have been fully immersed in my passion~work, which is my profession and my way of making a living, fortunately.
-And just when I was at the peak of my career, I had to decide whether to move to Australia and start a life together with my beloved or stay in Argentina and continue to fuel my work.
+After almost nine years of owning the Yoga School back in Argentina, building a supportive and nourishing community, life invited me into one of the most challenging journeys that I went through... moving abroad.
+All of my life I have been fully immersed in my passion~work, and just when I was at the peak of my career, I had to decide whether to move to Australia and start a life together with my beloved or stay in Argentina and continue to fuel my work.
 Love impulse was stronger... so I moved to Melbourne, Australia!

-If you want to know a little bit more about my training and teachers, please click here.
+If you want to know a little bit more about my training and experience, please click here.